Hochkamp station

 Hochkamp ([ˈhoːxkamp]) railway station is on the Altona-Blankenese line and served by the city trains, located in Hamburg, Germany.

-The rapid transit trains of the line S1 and the line S11 of the Hamburg S-Bahn calls the station in the quarter Nienstedten of the Altona borough in Hamburg.
+The rapid transit trains of the line S1 of the Hamburg S-Bahn call at the station in the quarter Nienstedten of the Altona borough in Hamburg.
 Right along the railway tracks is the border to the quarter Osdorf.

+Hochkamp is a planned village (around 1900) with large lots and expensive houses.

 Station layout

 The station is an elevated station with an island platform and 2 tracks.
-There is no service personnel attending the station, but an SOS and information telephone is available.
+The station is unstaffed but an SOS and information telephone is available.
 There are about 20 places to lock a bicycle and about 70 park and ride places.
 The station is fully accessible for handicapped persons, because there is a lift.
 There are no lockerboxes.

 Services

 On track no. 1 the trains in direction Blankenese and Wedel and on track no. 2 the trains in direction Hamburg center and toward Poppenbüttel call the station.
 A bus stop in front of the railway station is called by a bus line.